Amazon Millionaires Do Exist: And Here’s How To Become One

 Amazon Millionaires DO Exist

-The people who make millions of dollars by selling on Amazon are not born into this royalty.
+Most sellers who make millions of dollars on Amazon are not born into this royalty and rarely have direct access to unlimited funds.
 It didn’t “just happen.”

 They’re more like slumdog millionaires – rising to success from nothing after no one believed they could do it.